 Train your staff

-Train your employees on how to process Google and Apple Pay transactions.
+Train your cashiers on how to process Google and Apple Pay transactions.
 They should understand the steps required to accept payments using NFC technology and be able to assist customers who want to use Google Pay.

 Display Google Pay and Apple logo and signs